Madbonez47/WHSTechNotes/journal.md

 risks of ai are less job that are not ai-based. loss of normal jobs. and power outages disability some job temporary or permanently.
 # October 28, 2024
 it made it easier to vote because you can vote online now
+# November 4, 2024
+so your info/identity can no be stolen. password. no.